mholliday96/2021-data-and-software-class/README.md

 ## Citation

-Please see [CITATION.cff](CITATION.cff) for how to cite this software.
+Please refer to the codemeta.json file for all information regarding how to cite this software.

 ## License